 The Ancestry.co.uk website has published 4,400 parole records with 500 photographs of some of the prisoners sentenced in the mid-19th century.
 All the records are from The National Archives of the UK.

 The database includes images of the records themselves, which make up a file on the convict.
 Their…Continue

 Added by Michael Wong on August 14, 2011 at 7:09 — No Comments

 The highlight to officially end London Street Photography 2011 will be an evening of entertainment, food, vodka cocktails and an opportunity to purchase exhibition prints and celebrate the festival with other partners, contributors, and artists.
-All proceeds will go towards ensuring that the festival will be here in…Continue
+All proceeds will go towards ensuring that the festival will be here in 2012.

 Added by Michael Wong on August 12, 2011 at 11:17 — No Comments

 All eyes will be on George Eastman House International Museum of Photography and Film this fall as it presents the largest exhibition in its history -- The Unseen Eye: Photographs from the W.M.
 Hunt Collection.
 More than 500 photographs by the masters of the medium will be on view.
-It is dedicating all…Continue
+It is dedicating all of its primary gallery space to this…Continue

 Added by Michael Wong on August 7, 2011 at 9:30 — No Comments